 To make sense of the data emerging from the EBCD workshops, Service Design methods were chosen.
-Service Design methods involve the visualization of patient experiences on a timeline and are increasingly used to develop person-centred pathways in healthcare (Malmberg et al. 2019).
-We envisaged that articulating service-user-journeys for stroke survivors and their family carers, and integrating these into a Service Blueprint (Bitner et al. 2008) would provide a flexible way to visualize a joined-up provision despite the involvement of multiple provider organizations (Neilsen Norman Group 2020; Lievesley and Wassall 2015) and would guide the subsequent development of the intervention.
+Service Design methods involve the visualisation of patient experiences on a timeline and are increasingly used to develop person-centred pathways in healthcare (Malmberg et al. 2019).
+We envisaged that articulating service-user-journeys for stroke survivors and their family-carers, and integrating these into a Service Blueprint (Bitner et al. 2008) would provide a flexible way to visualise a joined-up provision despite the involvement of multiple provider organisations (Neilsen Norman Group, 2020; Lievesley et al. 2015) and would guide the subsequent development of the intervention.

-Although professional design agencies increasingly engage behavioural specialists (Lockton, Harrison, and Stanton 2010), most published case material on designing for behaviour change focuses on market impact without explanation of what principles, theories, or tools are used in development (Niedderer, Clune, and Ludden 2017).
-Behaviour change theories provide useful guidance when developing interventions by identifying the factors likely to be relevant to understanding, predicting, and changing behaviour.
-The Medical Research Council (MRC) guidance for developing and evaluating complex interventions highlights the importance of drawing on existing evidence, and of either identifying or developing a theory on which to base an intervention (Craig et al. 2008).
+Although professional design agencies increasingly engage behavioural specialists (Lockton et al. 2010), most published case material on designing for behaviour change focuses on market impact without explanation of what principles, theory or tools are used in development (Niedderer et al. 2017).
+Behaviour change theories provide useful guidance when developing interventions by identifying the factors likely to be relevant to understanding, predicting and changing behaviour.
+The Medical Research Council (MRC) guidance for developing and evaluating complex interventions highlights the importance of drawing on existing evidence, and of either identifying or developing theory on which to base an intervention (Craig et al. 2008).

-There are many decisions to be made when designing an intervention, for example: which theoretical factors are most relevant and most feasible to target in a specific context?
-The Behaviour Change Wheel is a framework designed to guide the researcher in negotiating such issues (Michie, Atkins, and West 2014: Michie, Van Stralen, and West 2011).
-At the centre of the 'Wheel' is the COM-B model, which proposes that 'Capability', 'Opportunity', and 'Motivation' interact in producing 'Behaviour'.
-Capability is 'the individual's psychological and physical capacity to engage in the activity concerned' (includes knowledge and skills); opportunity is 'the factors that lie outside the individual that make the behaviour possible or prompt it'; motivation is 'all those brain processes that energize and direct behaviour' (includes conscious processes as well as habitual and emotional processes) (Michie, Van Stralen, and West 2011, 6).
-The next layer of the Wheel is 'intervention functions' (ways in which an intervention can change behaviour): education, persuasion, incentivization, coercion, training, enablement, environmental restructuring, and restrictions.
-In the outer ring are policy categories that would support intervention delivery, e.g. guidelines, legislation, service provision, and fiscal measures.
+There are many decisions to be made when designing an intervention, for example: which theoretical factors are most relevant, and most feasible to target in a specific context?
+The Behaviour Change Wheel is a framework designed to guide the researcher in negotiating such issues (Michie et al. 2014: Michie et al. 2011).
+At the centre of the 'Wheel' is the COM-B model, which proposes that 'Capability', 'Opportunity' and 'Motivation' interact in producing 'Behaviour'.
+Capability is 'the individual's psychological and physical capacity to engage in the activity concerned' (includes knowledge and skills); opportunity is 'the factors that lie outside the individual that make the behaviour possible or prompt it'; motivation is

+'all those brain processes that energize and direct behaviour' (includes conscious processes as well as habitual and emotional processes) (Michie et al 2011, p6).
+The next layer of the Wheel, is 'intervention functions' (ways in which an intervention can change behaviour): education, persuasion, incentivisation, coercion, training, enablement, environmental restructuring and restrictions.
+In the outer ring are policy categories which would support intervention delivery, e.g.: guidelines, legislation, service provision, fiscal measures.

-A related approach is the Theoretical Domains Framework (TDF), which synthesized theoretical factors from a range of theories, using a consensus approach, yielding 14 theoretical domains (Cane, O'Connor, and Michie 2012).
-The TDF domains relate to the broader COM-B categories and can be used in conjunction with the Behaviour Change Wheel, supporting a more detailed behavioural analysis (Michie, Atkins, and West 2014).
+A related approach is the Theoretical Domains Framework (TDF), which synthesized theoretical factors from a range of theories, using a consensus approach, yielding 14 theoretical domains (Cane et al. 2012).
+The TDF domains relate to the broader COM-B categories, and can be used in conjunction with the Behaviour Change Wheel, supporting a more detailed behavioural analysis (Michie et al 2014).

-In summary, this study aimed to produce an intervention with maximal acceptability and fit with existing patterns of care, and optimal potential for enhancing behaviours relevant to stroke survivor oral health by combining a co-designing approach (EBCD), with behaviour change theory (Behaviour Change Wheel and TDF).
+In summary, this study aimed to produce an intervention with maximal acceptability and fit with existing patterns of care, and optimal potential for enhancing behaviours relevant for stroke survivor oral health by combining a co-designing approach (EBCD), with behaviour change theory (Behaviour Change Wheel and TDF).